Embed Calculator

 Process: Divide total height by desired riser height, round to nearest whole number, then adjust riser height accordingly.

-Always prioritize consistent riser height for safety.
+Always prioritize consistent riser height for safety and code compliance.

 Stair Design FAQ